 The previous analysis provided a coarse examination of how populations may respond directly to changing fishing and predation patterns, but we also wanted to take advantage of the food web model which allowed us to consider indirect pathways, as well.
 For example, lower marine mammal abundance may benefit small-bodied fishes due to reduced predation, but if marine mammals also consume larger mesopredators of small-bodied fishes, the net result of lower marine mammal abundance becomes unclear.

-Rather than project a single possible manifestation of the food web forward through time with high uncertainty, we instead focused on how the food web would respond to perturbations within the neighborhood of its current assumed equilibrium.
-We did this assuming uncertainty in 1) predator-dependence of the feeding functional response, 2) prey-dependence of the feeding functional response, and 3) density-dependence of the mortality not captured by fishing or predation.
+Rather than projecting a single possible manifestation of the food web forward through time with high uncertainty, we instead focused on how the food web would respond to perturbations within the neighborhood of its current assumed equilibrium.
+We did this assuming uncertainty in: 1) predator-dependence of the feeding functional response, 2) prey-dependence of the feeding functional response, and 3) density-dependence of the mortality not captured by fishing or predation.
 We note that in Ecosim, the standard process for projecting Ecopath models through time, users do not have the option to define all of these terms.

 To overcome this limitation, we used our Ecopath model to parameterize the generalized equilibrium model described in Essington & Munch (2014).
 We calculated the derivative of biomass of each fish or invertebrate functional group with respect to total fishing mortality and the derivative of biomass with respect to the per capita growth rate of each predator group.
 The generalized model describes a system near equilibrium (total biomass produced equals total mortality), so we can quantify how populations may respond to perturbations.
 The generalized equilibrium model assumes that the per capita rate of population change of group i, ri, as a function of the vector of biomass for all functional groups, B, is: